Djamesdean/Resnet23/docs/index.md

 The main reason why the model gave us a high **training accuracy** and lower **test accuracy** is that the model was too powerful for our small dataset so it memorized our data which lead us to have a significant difference betweeen train and test .
 - **Solution** : train it on more data will resolve the issue .

+---
+## Update 2.0

+### 1. Added Validation Split and Evaluation
+•	The training dataset is now split into training (80%) and validation (20%) using torch.utils.data.random_split.
+	•	A new validate(epoch) function was implemented to:
+	    •	Evaluate validation accuracy and loss per epoch
+	    •	Log them to DagsHub using MLflow
+	•	Train/val datasets now apply different transforms:
+	•	Augmented transforms for training
+	•	Plain normalization for validation